A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: Dynamical Model

-The proportionality factors $A_i$ for these radii, as well as the density, pressure, and velocity profiles inside both the shocked ejecta and the shocked ISM, are obtained for a given set of parameters ($E_\mathrm{ej}, M_\mathrm{ej}, n_\mathrm{ISM}$)~\footnote{We use the code developed in \cite{Tsuna19} that calculates the hydrodynamical profiles of the shocked region, for an arbitrary value of the adiabatic index and power-law density profiles of the ejecta and ISM for which a self-similar solution exists.}.
-We assume an adiabatic index of $\gamma = 5/3$.
+The proportionality factors ${B}_i$ for these radii, as well as the density, pressure, and velocity profiles inside both the shocked ejecta and the shocked ISM, are obtained for a given set of parameters ($E_\mathrm{ej}, M_\mathrm{ej}, n_\mathrm{ISM}$). {Here we use the code developed in \cite{Tsuna19} that calculates the hydrodynamical profiles of the shocked region, for an arbitrary value of the adiabatic index and power-law density profiles of the ejecta and ISM for which a self-similar solution exists.} We assume an adiabatic index of $\gamma = 5/3${}{, because this region consists of approximately adiabatic, non-relativistic ionized gas.}